 While I wholeheartedly recommend travelling in Laos, we had some of our most bizarre and ridiculously overdrawn journeys here.

-Overland travel is the best for the stories you’ll tell, the landscape that you’ll see and taking public transport is a great way to lessen your environmental impact.
+Overland travel is the best for the stories you’ll tell and the landscape that you’ll see.
+Taking public transport is also a great way to lessen your environmental impact.

-This is the good, the bad and the ugly about overland travel in Laos, from someone who’s travelled all over Asia and has seen some things along the way.
+This is the good, the bad and the ugly about overland travel in Laos.
+Written by someone who’s travelled all over Asia and has seen some things along the way.

 Travel in Laos, much like many places in Southeast Asia is so variable and we used tourist minivans, coaches and public buses, so we had the full spectrum of experiences.

 When we got to Laos, we took a songthaew from the Nong Khai Thai border to the capital of Vientiane.
-From Vientiane, we took a tourist minibus to Vang Vieng, which was an efficient journey but the fast bends were nausea-inducing.
+From Vientiane, we took a tourist minibus to Vang Vieng.
+It was an efficient journey but the fast bends were nausea-inducing.
 We took another tourist bus to Luang Prabang and then onto Nong Khiaw.

 On our way to NK, we saw an elephant dressed in long chains crossing the road, working to move timber from the forest.
 Not only do we cut down our forests, but we enslave the animals whose homes we’re taking away to help us do it.

 Once we left NK we were really off the tourist trail and that was where the real fun began.

 Nong Khai to Phonsavan